isakbm/restshop/README.md

 `python -c "import pyshop; pyshop.ShopSession(); print('ok')"`

 > **NOTE**: You should see `ok` printed.
-If you get a bunch of text followed by `ImportError: DLL ...` then check you python version, and change to 3.7 if it was 3.8 and vice-versa.
+If you get a bunch of text followed by `ImportError: DLL ...` then check your python version `python --version`.
+Go back to step 3 and try with another python version, for example 3.8 <-> 3.7.

 # 7 Install shop_rest in editable mode